 What you can do to help the EDR process

+Have all of your information handy when you apply and when our Resolution Services officer contacts you.
 As the EDR process is about facilitation, be open and willing to reach an agreement.

 Applying directly to the Queensland Civil and Administrative Tribunal (QCAT)

 Even if your dispute is not eligible for our EDR service, QCAT require you to apply to resolve your dispute through the QBCC before they will accept an application.